enjre/enjre.github.io/index.md

   My expected graduation date is December 2021.
 Aside from being a full time student, I am also a musician and gamer.
 When I'm not working, I am either playing trumpet with the BSU Jazz Orchestra or with my rock band, Bone Haus

+## Projects
+ * I created a website for my rock band to keep our fans updated.
+All code is written by me.
+Check it out: http://bonehausband.com/
+ *

 ### Notable Courses Taken
  * CS 321 - Data Structures